JorgeCastilloPrz/jorgecastilloprz.github.io/about/index.md

 **Contact**

-You can find me [on Twitter](https://www.twitter.com/JorgeCastilloPR), where I share all my experiences as a developer, and also [on Instagram](https://www.instagram.com/jorgecastillopr).

-Please feel free to contact by any of the mentioned networks or [by mail](mailto:jorge.castillo.prz@gmail.com).
+You can find me [on Twitter](https://www.twitter.com/JorgeCastilloPR), where I share all my experiences as a developer.
+Also please, feel free to contact [by email](mailto:jorge.castillo.prz@gmail.com) if you want to.